-Class Use Main Town Centre uses as per NPPF
+Previous Class New Class Use Main Town Centre uses as per NPPF

-A1 Shops and retail outlets
+A1 E Shops and retail outlets

 A2 Professional and financial services

 A3 Food and drink

 A4 Drinking establishments

-A5 Hot food and takeaway
+A5 Sui Generis Hot food and takeaway

-B1 Business offices
+B1 Е Business offices

-B2-B8 Industrial
+B2-B8 No change Industrial

-C1 Hotels
+C1 No change Hotels

-C2 Residential - specific residents e.g. care homes
+C2 No change Residential - specific residents e.g. care homes

-C3 Residential - dwelling house
+C3 No change Residential - dwelling house

-C4 Residential - houses in multiple occupation
+C4 No change Residential - houses in multiple occupation

-D1 Non-residential institutions, including health, education, museums, libraries, places of public worship
+D1 F1 or F2 Non-residential institutions, including health, education, museums, libraries, places of public worship

 D2 Entertainment and leisure

-Sui Generis Uses which do not fall into any of the other categories.
+Sui Generis No change Uses which do not fall into any of the other categories.